Is My Water Clean?

 - Persons with weakened immune systems (including but not limited to those persons with AIDs, cancer and transplant patients taking immunosuppressant drugs)

 Another substance that is often found in water in small amounts but may be harmful in large quantities is copper.
 Copper piping is often used in houses and its contact with corrosive water could cause dangerous health effects.
-See the Wisconsin Department of Natural Resources website for more information on what you can do to reduce exposure.
+See the Minnesota Department of Health website for more information on what you can do to reduce exposure.

-Pittsburgh is especially vulnerable to water contamination because of the presence of combined sewers in some neighborhoods.
+All older cities are especially vulnerable to water contamination because of the presence of combined sewers in some neighborhoods.
 A small amount of rain (as little as 1/10th of an inch) or melting snow can cause excess storm and sewer water to over load the wastewater treatment system.
 This, in turn, causes overflow of diluted sewer waste to be discharged into the rivers.
 In Flint Michigan the water supply was contaminated after the City switched to river water which had a different chemical composition resulting in higher lead levels in city water poisoning hundreds of children.
 Read EHT’s Dr. Bob Morris’ Newsweek piece here.

 You and your family may benefit from installing or using water filters in your home.
 An activated carbon filter can remove lead as well as cryptosporidium and other biological contaminants while still allowing dissolved minerals that are essential to health to pass through.
 Several other types of water filters are available and are discussed here.

-If you are curious about your home’s water safety, purchase a water quality test at a home improvement store.
+If you want information on your home’s water safety, purchase a water quality test at a home improvement store.
 These tests are easy to perform and yield quick results.
 Different test kits may test for different contaminants.
 Important substances to test for include lead, nitrates, nitrites, coliform bacteria (Escherichia coli, for example), phosphates, hardness level, and pH levels.
-Check Home Water Testing (PDF) for EPA’s statement on water tests.

 - Wash your hands.